AsexGenomeEvol/AsexStats/README.md

 ## Development

-- testing is planned, not done yet (using `testthat` I guess)
+- testing is done using `testthat` and it is integrated to installation (if test wont pass, installation fails)
 - documentation is generated using `devtools` and `roxygen2`
-- you can use `make` for rebuilding package - however, the Makefile is not fully portable (yet?)
+- you can use `make` for rebuilding package - however, the Makefile is not fully portable  (yet?), you need to modify path to your R package inside of the makefile.
-- use branches for development of the new features
+- use branches and pull requests for development of the new features

 ## Adding new data